Level Up the Library: A funding appeal to advance University Libraries

 His pronouncement is still true today.
-Through the years, the University Libraries at Wichita State has worked zealously to meet the ever-changing needs of our students, faculty, staff, and community.
+Through the years, University Libraries at Wichita State has worked zealously to meet the ever-changing needs of students, faculty, staff and community.
 The result is a sophisticated library system that provides traditional on-site services as well as a wealth of digital resources accessible from on campus and around the world.

-“We raise funds for our library system continuously, but this will be a special message about some important initiatives that will make our libraries even more valuable to students and faculty,” says Amy Tully, WSU Foundation director of development.
+“We raise funds for our library system continuously, but this is a special message about some important initiatives that will make our libraries even more valuable to students and faculty,” says Amy Tully, WSU Foundation director of development.